The Alliance for Sustainability is now celebrating its 35th anniversary!

 The Alliance has sustained itself through the the tireless work of volunteers and interns, in-kind and financial support from its membership, foundations, donors, corporation and religious groups.

-IN 2019 the Alliance for Sustainability will co-launch the Resilient Cities Coalition
+IN 2019 the Alliance for Sustainability co-launched the Resilient Cities Coalition

 (RCC) to support cities, their citizens and institutions to become fully resilient through impactful collaboration, innovative programs, community engagement, and policy advocacy.
-We are launching the RCC with leaders from 50 metro cities, building upon our past ten years of successful work with the cities.
+We launched the RCC with leaders from 50 metro cities, building upon our past ten years of successful work with the cities.

 Values – the RCC is a non-partisan group that focuses on collaborative, win-win-win solutions to community issues of health, equity, sustainability, and resiliency.